RPIFisherman/APS-app/README.md

 ## Requirements

-- Java 8 is recommended, other version may not work.
+- Java 21 is recommended, other version may not work.
+  - Java 8 can compile and run [APSDemo.java](src/main/java/APSDemo.java) but may not pass the test.
 - Maven 3.9.6 is recommended, other version may not work.

 ## APSDemo: